otavioserra/wordpress-assessment/README.md

 # WordPress-assessment
 I made the solution using both the shortcode and block approach.
 For inserting the block, is needed to use the block editor for the page/post.
 To do it click on add a block, and find the name of the block which is "Otávio Serra Plugin Form" located in the widget category, or search for this text on the block's search box.
 Moreover, I created the shortcode version for the same block.
 For use is needed to create a new shortcode and inform the name of the shortcode as [otavio_serra_block].
 I pushed all my work here in this repository, and tomorrow I'll finish what's needed to finish all the assessments.
 ## What is missing
 I think that the main problem was solved today after a lot of time spent in the last 3 days trying to find fixes with conflicts on WordPress, React, and TailwindCSS.
-I believe that I made 75% of all the solutions I thought.
+I believe that I made **90%** of all the solutions I thought.
 I need only more one day to finish all the solutions I projected.
 The list of remaining topics is:
-* Validate data in the front end and AJAX connections to store data.
+* Validate data in the front end and AJAX connections to store data: **DONE**.
 * RESTAPI routes and controllers to store form data sent.
 * Validate data in the backend and store it in the database.
 * Admin page to get data from the database and build one table to store all data: **DONE**.